 Skype teleconferencing software is available for Windows, Macintosh, Linux and Android operating systems.
 Download a free copy of Skype from www.Skype.com.
 GoToMeeting may replace Skype in larger classes.
 Skype, owned by Microsoft and most likely more popular than all other VOIP alternatives combined, employs 256bit AES encryption.

 Advanced Exercise Computer - Since the Advanced Examiner course involves some rebooting during online laboratory sessions, simultaneous use of a separate forensic exercise computer is recommended.
 The exercise computer should be minimally equipped with a DVD-ROM bootable drive.
 The exercise computer should minimally be configured with a Pentium IV or equivalent processor running at 1.6 GHz or faster, 2 gigabytes of RAM (Random Access Memory) and 40 gigabytes of free hard disk capacity.
 Use of RAID or unusually large drives is not recommended.
 While the exercise computer can be a notebook, use of a desktop or tower with at least one available removable drive bay is preferred for those intending to use their exercise computer to do computer forensics analysis at the conclusion of the course.
-The exercise computer should contain Windows XP, Windows Vista or Windows 7.
+The exercise computer should contain Windows Vista or Windows 7; Windows 10 is currently a work in progress and should ultimately be compatible.
 DEFT 8.2 Linux will be installed during the second week of the Advanced course, along with OpenSuSE 11.1.
-Novell SuSE Linux Enterprise Desktop (SLED) 11 SP 3 is being tested as an eventual replacement for OpenSuSE 11.1.
-SLED can be purchased from Novell with limited support for $50 per year.
-Linux forensics analysis is accomplished using Windows and three Linux distributions: DEFT 8.2; SuSE and Knoppix.
+Linux forensics analysis is accomplished using Windows and three Linux distributions: DEFT; SuSE; and Knoppix.
 Code Weavers Crossover will be used to run Windows applications under SuSE.

 Use of a virtual exercise computer on the Audio/Video Computer in lieu of a separate exercise computer is authorized with the understanding that support for virtual operating environments is limited to the VMware freeware Player.
 VMware Workstation and Player, as well as Oracle Virtual Box, have been used successfully by students in recent courses.